eagronin/weather-clustering-analyze/README.md

 	wsseDF.plot(y='WSSE', x='k', figsize=(15,10), grid=True, marker='o')
 ```

-The next function converts cluster centers determined by the the k-means algorithm to a pandas dataframe in order to plot cluster centers in matplotlib (Spark dataframes cannot be plotted using matplotlib):
+The next function converts cluster centers determined by the k-means algorithm to a pandas data frame in order to plot cluster centers in matplotlib (Spark data frames cannot be plotted using matplotlib):

 ```python
 def pd_centers(featuresUsed, centers):